LFAGC/LFAGC/README.md

 Hello there,

-I am Lars Werner, a student currently seeking an internship and job opportunities.
+I am Lars Werner, a dutch student currently seeking an internship and job opportunities.
 I am enrolled in the Software Development course at Grafisch Lyceum Rotterdam, a school that emphasizes a creative mindset.
 Here, I am learning how to apply my skills in a professional environment and continuously improve my coding abilities.

 ## School Course